tc39/proposal-duplicate-named-capturing-groups/README.md

 ## Status

-This proposal is stage 0: it has not been presented to TC39.
-It will be presented at [the June 2022 meeting](https://github.com/tc39/agendas/blob/main/2022/06.md).
+This proposal achieved stage 2 at [the June 2022 meeting](https://github.com/tc39/agendas/blob/main/2022/06.md).
+I intend to ask for stage 3 at the July 2022 meeting.

-It feels like there is not much design space here, so possibly this could be a needs-consensus PR rather than a proposal.
-I'd prefer to go through the usual proposal process, though (possibly skipping a few stages), since it's easier to track that way.

 ## Spec text